vtexdocs/dev-portal-content/docs/guides/Checkout/white-label-sellers-selection-algorithm/update-an-account-orderform-configuration.md

 `https://{accountName}.{environment.com.br}/api/checkout/pvt/configuration/orderForm`

-Additionally, you can send one or more of the configuration  information below that you want to modify in your account’s orderForm:
+Additionally, you can submit the following information to modify your account's orderForm configuration:
 - `paymentConfiguration`: payment configuration information.
-         -  ` requiresAuthenticationForPreAuthorizedPaymentOption`: determines whether pre-authorized payments require authentication.
+         - `requiresAuthenticationForPreAuthorizedPaymentOption`: determines whether pre-authorized payments require authentication.
+This field is mandatory and must be sent in all requests.
          - `allowInstallmentsMerge`: when in a multi-seller purchase scenario, it allows a flexible installment option that considers maximum installments for each seller, according to their respective configuration options.
          - `paymentSystemToCheckFirstInstallment`: option to apply a first installment discount to a particular payment system.